 You can make this drink recipe with brandy, or you can make this sangria recipe with vodka.
 I’ve been known to use both!

-Bottled sangria is sometimes great, and sometimes not so much.
-The good news, you can make a bottled version that tastes good even better!
-Try adding things like the following, to taste (based on volume.)
+Bottled sangria is sometimes great and sometimes not so much.
+The good news is that you can make a bottled version that tastes even better!
+Try adding things like the following to taste (based on volume.)